What is Takhzyro and how is it used?

 Available pharmacokinetic data in cynomolgus monkeys have shown excretion of lanadelumab-flyo in milk at approximately 0.2% of the maternal plasma level.

-The safety and effectiveness of TAKHZYRO in pediatric patients <12 years of age have not been established.
+The safety and effectiveness of TAKHZYRO in pediatric patients less than 2 years of age have not been established.

 The safety and effectiveness of TAKHZYRO were evaluated in a subgroup of patients (N=5) aged ≥65 years in Trial 1.
 Results of the subgroup analysis by age were consistent with overall study results [see ADVERSE REACTIONS, CLINICAL PHARMACOLOGY and Clinical Studies].

 Mechanism Of Action